Mark Prior: Coaching career

 After his playing career ended, Prior accepted a front office position with the Padres in 2013 as an assistant in the team's baseball operations department, in a capacity designed to acquaint him with how a baseball front office worked.
 In 2015, he became San Diego's minor league pitching coordinator, serving in that capacity for three seasons.

-He was then hired by the Los Angeles Dodgers as their bullpen coach for the 2018 season.
-MLB columnist Tim Brown speculated that the Dodgers might groom Prior to take over as their pitching coach when Rick Honeycutt eventually retired.
-Sure enough, after Honeycutt was reassigned in 2020, the Dodgers made Prior their pitching coach.
+Prior was hired by the Los Angeles Dodgers as their bullpen coach for the 2018 season.
+In 2018, MLB columnist Tim Brown speculated that the Dodgers might groom Prior to take over as their pitching coach when Rick Honeycutt eventually retired.
+After Honeycutt was reassigned in 2020, the Dodgers ended up making Prior their pitching coach.
+Prior received World Series rings as a member of the Dodgers organization in 2020, 2024, and 2025.

 Personal life

 Prior married Heather Gora on November 15, 2003.
 The couple have three children: Amanda, Caitlin, and Matthew.
-After becoming a professional baseball player, Prior continued his education on a part-time basis and received a business degree from the USC Marshall School of Business in 2004.
+After becoming a professional baseball player, Prior continued his education part time and received a business degree from the USC Marshall School of Business in 2004.